ethnosdev/memorize_scripture/docs/docs/practicing/practicing.md

 This allows you to give yourself just the amount of help that you need.

-If you press the Word hint button enough, it'll reveal the entire verse text, which will trigger the response buttons being shown at the bottom.
+If you press the Word hint button enough, it'll reveal the entire verse text, which will hide the hint box and trigger the response buttons being shown at the bottom.
 That's fine, but for the sake of this tutorial, let's cancel the hints so that you can see how to show the verse text the normal way.
 To do that, go back out to the home screen by pressing the **<** back button.
 Then choose the **Hebrews 11** collection again.

 ## Showing the verse text